If you’re already a Hitchhiker, log in to access this content.

 You will typically begin building your Search Configuration shortly after you kick off the project.
 The prerequisite to building the Search Configuration file is that you have an underlying Knowledge Graph set up – so entity types, entity relationships, and custom fields are activated and entity data is loaded in.

-Once your Knowledge Graph is ready to be configured in a search experience, all you have to do is navigate to the Answers tab of the platform (more to come on this in Unit 3!) and create and edit the Search Configuration.
+Once your Knowledge Graph is ready to be configured in a search experience, all you have to do is navigate to Answers in the navigation bar of the platform (more to come on this in Unit 3!) and create and edit the Search Configuration.

-When you are ready to begin building the Search Configuration, you can navigate to the Answers > Experiences tab of the Yext platform.
+When you are ready to begin building the Search Configuration, you can navigate to Answers > All Experiences in the Yext platform.
 By clicking “Add Experience”, you will begin the process of setting up your configuration via the Yext platform.
 You will be prompted and guided through the set up process when you begin creating your Search Configuration.

 Frontend vs. Backend